catpea/catpea-project/database/furkies-purrkies/poem-1143/index.md

 ---

-Now, to make the website go, you now create beautiful function names, that you will use for your API.
+Now, to make the website go, you now create [beautiful function names][1], that you will use for your API.

 JavaScript, the only language that works in he browser,